hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 `views/auth` pages updated as well.

 Client-side validation added to Album forms, along with CSS changes to highlight invalid fields.
-Auth forms updated,
+Auth forms and Review forms also updated.

 ## Main Features & Fixes before rehost:
 **In bold if done.**